Documentation Index

 | Bidirectional | Both sides read and write (some have per-field restrictions) |

-device, shared, structure, user, and schedule.
+For most home server implementations, only the essential buckets need active handling: device, shared, structure, user, and schedule.

 Write Protection

-Thedevice bucket has 113 device-only fields that the server cannot write.
+The device bucket has 113 device-only fields that the server cannot write.
 If you push a value for one of these fields, the device compares it against its local value and if different, re-sends its own value in the next PUT — actively overwriting your change.

 Accept these re-PUTs normally.
 Do not try to fight them.